chris10davies/MSDS696-Data-Science-Practicum/README.md

 * Ensemble models are powerful and produce impressive results

-* It makes sense that classification performed better than regression, as classification had a 50% chance of getting it right
+* It makes sense that classification performed better than regression, as binary classification had a 50% chance of making correct prediction

+* Many of the feature engineered variables ended up being important features to the model, amazing how combinations of various features can improve a model

 ## REFERENCES

 **Youtube Presentation**
 https://youtu.be/0BFaGmPbY_k

-George, P. (2018, December 13).
-Working at Tesla Means Being in an 'Abusive Relationship' With Elon Musk: Report.
-Retrieved from https://jalopnik.com/working-at-tesla-means-being-in-an-abusive-relationship-1831072258

-Schneider, M. (2017, July 26).
-Google Gets 2 Million Applications a Year.
-To Have a Shot, Your Resume Must Pass the '6-Second Test'.
-Retrieved from https://www.inc.com/michael-schneider/its-harder-to-get-into-google-than-harvard.html

-Thibodeaux, W. (2018, September 19).
-67 Percent of Recruiters Say It's Harder Than Ever to Find Talent.
-Here's How to Beat the Odds.
-Retrieved from https://www.inc.com/wanda-thibodeaux/67-percent-of-recruiters-say-its-harder-than-ever-to-find-talent-heres-how-to-beat-odds.html